Protein shakes provide essential nutrients to your body.

 Protein powder comes in several varieties.
-Here are the most popular varieties:
+Here are the most popular:

 - Brown Rice Protein: Rice powder is plant based and a good option for people who need to avoid protein powders that contain dairy.
 Rice powder is also easy to digest and hypoallergenic, according to Shape.com and Dr Axe.

-- Soy Protein: Soy protein is plant based and contains soy isoflavones, which studies in The Journal of Perinatal Education and Alternative Therapies in Health and Medicine have shown to have some healthy benefits.
+- Soy Protein: Soy protein is plant-based and contains soy isoflavones, which studies in The Journal of Perinatal Education and Alternative Therapies in Health and Medicine have shown to have some health benefits.
 Soy protein contains essential amino acids your body needs.

 - Whey Protein: Whey protein is derived from dairy products.
 According to Medical News Today, it contains nine essential amino acids, so it is considered a complete protein.